 And when your child behaves in a way that you don’t like, they are trying to tell you that they’re not OK.

-Which makes the alternative to this one fairly obvious:
+For me, in summary, the alternative to this advice fairly obvious:

 Listen to what your child is trying to tell you.